-Staphylococcus virulent aureus is а organism that is resistant the to most of conventionally available antibiotics.
-This is attributed to the fact that they are capable of formation [1].
-Biofilm biofilms consists of multilayered cell clusters embedded in a matrix of polysaccharide, which facilitate extracellular the adherence of microorganism [2].
-The interior of the bacterial biofilms presents greater resistance to opsonisation antibodies the bv and phagocytosis.
-This explains the chronic character of these infections such as endocarditis. osteomvelitis and especially those infections associated with implanted medical devices that are difficult to be treated [1].
+Staphylococcus aureus virulent is а organism that is resistant the to most of conventionally available antibiotics.
+This is attributed to the fact that they are capable of formation [1]. of biofilms Biofilm consists multilayered cell clusters embedded in a matrix of extracellular polysaccharide, which facilitate the adherence of microorganism [2].
+The interior of the bacterial biofilms presents greater resistance to the opsonisation by antibodies and phagocytosis.
+This explains the chronic character of these infections such as endocarditis, osteomyelitis and especially those infections associated with implanted medical devices that are difficult to be treated [1].

-S. epidermidis is the most frequent cause of hospital-acquired infections.
-Most S. epidermidis infections are subacute or chronic and occur mainly immunocompromised individuals in or patients with indwelling medical devices.
-Biofilm formation on the surface of indwelling devices often is involved in the pathogenesis [3].
-Biofilms can resist antibiotic concentration 10-10,000 folds higher than those required to inhibit the growth of free-floating Staphylococci.
-Biofilm producing staphylococci have also been isolated from various clinical samples like blood, urine, pus, skin surface etc. The differentiation of staphylococci concerning its biofilm phenotype thereby, might help their diagnosis and in [4].
-Biofilm prevention of infections is an increasing of morbidity and cause mortality with nosocomial associated chronic and infections, so a greater understanding of the nature of intracellular bacterial communities in infections, their early detection and management will aid in the development of new and more effective treatments [5].
-A number of tests are detect slime production available to by staphylococci; which include quantitative methods such as tissue culture plate (TCP), which is considered as the gold-standard method for biofilm detection [6], and qualitative methods such as tube method (TM) [7], and Congo red agar (CRA) [8].
+Coagulase-negative staphylococci especially S. epidermidis is the most frequent cause of hospital-acquired infections.
+Most S. epidermidis infections are subacute chronic and or occur immunocompromised individuals mainly in or patients with indwelling medical devices.
+Biofilm formation on the surface of indwelling devices often the pathogenesis is involved in [3].
+Biofilms resist antibiotic concentration 10can folds 10,000 higher than those required to the growth of free-floating Staphylococci. inhibit Biofilm producing staphylococci have also been isolated from various clinical samples like blood, differentiation pus, skin surface etc. The urine, of staphylococci concerning its biofilm phenotype might help their diagnosis and thereby. in prevention of infections [4].
+Biofilm is an increasing cause of morbidity and mortality associated with chronic and nosocomial infections, so a greater understanding of the nature of intracellular bacterial communities in infections, their early detection and management will aid in the development of new and more effective treatments [5].
+A number of tests are available to detect slime production by staphylococci; which include quantitative methods such as tissue culture plate (TCP), which is considered as the gold-standard method for biofilm detection [6], and qualitative methods such as tube method (TM) [7], and Congo red agar (CRA) [8].